ipeksargin/jotform-api/README.md

 JotForm PHP client library.

 ## Installation
 ### Composer
 Download the repository by using `git clone` or GUI.
 Then, run `composer require`command in the project folder.

+### Documentation
+You can find the docs for the API at http://api.jotform.com/docs/

 ## Authentication